flube2/VR-Mini-Golf/README.md

 or

-- Download and open with Unity
+- Download and open with Unity 2018.2.17f1 and DO NOT update obsolete API's when asked.

 Issues:
 Collisions between the golf club and the golf ball are strange.
 If you swing the club at a decent speed, the collision between the club and the ball doesn't register.
 So you have to swing slowly and gently.